OpeAdebisi/SE-assignment2/README.md

 # SE-assignment2

-Assignment 2 for software Engineering -version Control using Github
+Assignment 2 for software Engineering -version Control using GitHub

+This Line is from FEATURE-2 branch only (conflict test)